eko/foREST/README.markdown

 Blog : [http://vincent.composieux.fr][1]

-This project is using two Symfony2 components : Console and YAML parser.
+This project is using two Symfony2 components: Console and YAML parser.

 Version 1.0
 -----------